Wolololf/Curse-of-Strahd-Reloaded/z_TODO.md

+House rules:
 DM prep:
 - Re-read death house again
 - Campaign intro
-	- Gothic horror: Gloomy atmosphere, vampires, werewolves and haunted castles (plus a dragon, lots of witches and some demons)
+	- Gothic horror: Gloomy atmosphere, vampires, werewolves and haunted castles (plus a dragon, lots of witches and some demons), strong sense of place
-	- Long running, really evil nemesis
+	- Long running, really evil nemesis and mini-bosses
 	- Large cast of characters to befriend or fight
 	- Connected story, not a set of one-offs
+	- Strong intro, first two chapters aren't just rescuing kittens
 - Tooling intro
 	- Digital battle maps
 	- Hopefully all materials just on the phone, so could still play at the pub if need be